awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

 **Encryption in Transit**

 The hybrid cipher suites in s2n are used only for encryption in transit\.
 They protect your data while it is traveling from your client to the AWS KMS endpoint\.
-AWS KMS does not use these cipher suites to encrypt data under customer master keys \(CMKs\)\.
+AWS KMS does not use these cipher suites to encrypt data under AWS KMS keys\.

-Instead, when AWS KMS encrypts your data under CMKs, it uses symmetric cryptography with 256\-bit keys and the Advanced Encryption Standard in Galois Counter Mode \(AES\-GCM\) algorithm, which is already quantum resistant\.
+Instead, when AWS KMS encrypts your data under KMS keys, it uses symmetric cryptography with 256\-bit keys and the Advanced Encryption Standard in Galois Counter Mode \(AES\-GCM\) algorithm, which is already quantum resistant\.
 Theoretical future, large\-scale quantum computing attacks on ciphertexts created under 256\-bit AES\-GCM keys [reduce the effective security of the key to 128 bits](https://www.etsi.org/images/files/ETSIWhitePapers/QuantumSafeWhitepaper.pdf)\.
 This security level is sufficient to make brute force attacks on AWS KMS ciphertexts infeasible\.

 **Supported Systems**